Second Zionist Congress

 Medal from the Second Zionist Congress, 1898.
 In the collection of the Jewish Museum of Switzerland.

-The Second World Zionist Congress (הקונגרס הציוני השני) met in Basel, Switzerland on 28 August 1898. and was the second meeting of the Zionist Organisation.
-The World Zionist Congress brought together delegates from across the world to raise funds, lobby support and create the institutions that would one day form the modern day Jewish State known as Israel, which was established in 1948.
-The Congress met every year from 1897 to 1901 (after which it met every two years, except during the years of the Second World War).
+The Second World Zionist Congress met in Basel, Switzerland on 28 August 1898. and was the second meeting of the Zionist Organisation held at the Stadtcasino in Basel, Switzerland.
+The Zionist Congress brought together delegates from across the world to raise funds, lobby support, and create the institutions for the Zionist movement, which sought to establish a Jewish State in Palestine.
 The main focus of the Second Congress, as set out by its chair, Theodor Herzl, was to engage with Jewish communities in the diaspora and encourage them to adopt Zionism.

 The three day congress established the Jewish Colonial Fund (later called the Anglo-Palestine Bank) whose aim was to fund the successful migration of Jews to Palestine, as well as the establishment of a Committee on Culture.
 Other notable events of the congress were the presentation of an early prototype of the modern day Israeli flag, and the arrival of the first delegates of Labor Zionism to the Congress.